owncloud/ocis/services/storage-users/README.md

 *   **If an upload succeeds**, the _blob_ file will be moved to the target and the _blob.info_ file will be deleted.

-*   **In case of incomplete uploads**, the _blob_ and _blob.info_ files will continue to recieve data until either the upload succeeds in time or the upload expires based on the `STORAGE_USERS_UPLOAD_EXPIRATION` variable, see the table below for details.
+*   **In case of incomplete uploads**, the _blob_ and _blob.info_ files will continue to receive data until either the upload succeeds in time or the upload expires based on the `STORAGE_USERS_UPLOAD_EXPIRATION` variable, see the table below for details.

 *   **In case of expired uploads**, the _blob_ and _blob.info_ files will _not_ be removed automatically.
 Thus a lot of data can pile up over time wasting storage space.